 Okay I can hear you Sista!
 Tell me one person who loves every bit of their body?

 I don’t like my tummy and my upper arms.
 What about you?

 Rather than bemoaning what you don’t like about your shape, try to find a style of dressing that enhances your body.
 For me (at the moment) my ideal look is either wrap-style, knee length dresses in softly sweeping jersey fabric, or skinny jeans and tunic style tops that hide my tummy, a pop of colour with a bright crop style jacket, a scarf, and I’m ready to go.

-Summertime is not my favourite time of year – baring flesh in strappy tops, or wearing shorts is Not My Thing.
+Summertime is not my favourite time of year – I’m curvy and petite and over 60!
+Baring flesh in strappy tops, and skimpy shorts or is Not My Thing.

 This season I’ll be looking out for lightweight capri pants and loose tops, preferably with sleeves.

 Lifestyle Fifty followers on Facebook, asked me to find clothes to replicate the look above.
 I clicked on several sites, and really like some of the clothes at Katie’s – you’ll find the link to Browse and Buy below the pictures.